← Back to Datasets

 Days with the most flight delays

 Holiday travel stood out with the most flight delays.
-The worst day to travel was 12/28 with 42% of flights delayed 10+ mins and 12/21 and 12/27 were close behind with 39% of flights delayed 10+ min.
+One of the worst days to travel was 12/29 with 47% of flights delayed 10+ mins and 12/28 and 12/21 were close behind with 41% of flights delayed 10+ min.
+While these days have a lot of flight delays they were below average for flights cancelled.

 Largest U.S. Airlines by Flights: